TanukiSharp/mh-monster-info/README.md

 *See the above section about adding a new game for more details.*

 ## Hidden feature

+### Cookies

+The game, language and filter mode you select are persisted to a browser cookie, so when you close your browser and reopen it later on, the page remembers the last game, language and filter mode you used.

+### Links

 If you want to provide a link to a friend, or bookmark one for yourself, you can add parameters to the link in order to preset the UI input controls.